Air Force launches bug bounty program

 “The whole idea of ‘security through obscurity’ is completely backwards,” said Chris Lynch of the Defense Digital Service.
 “We need to understand where our weaknesses are in order to fix them, and there is no better way than to open it up to the global hacker community.”

 Hackers who want to participate in the Air Force bug bounty can register with HackerOne starting May 15.
-The contest kicks off May 30 and closes June 23.Featured Image: Bryce Durbin/TechCrunch
+The contest kicks off May 30 and closes June 23.Featured Image: WIN-Initiative/Getty Images

 0